E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

   mount --make-slave /mnt/gentoo/run
   ```

-  > This is essential for the chroot environment to function properly, as pseudo file systems like `/proc` `/sys` `/dev` `/run` allows the new environment to access the system's resources.
+  > This is essential for the chroot environment to function properly, as pseudo file systems like `/proc`, `/sys`, `/dev`, and `/run` allow the new environment to access the system's resources.

   Then you can enter the chroot environment by executing: